appsecnz/appsecnz.github.io/conference/sponsorship.md

   - Single-colour sponsor logo imprinted on t-shirts
   - Single-colour sponsor logo imprinted on conference tote bags
   - Sponsor logo displayed on conference Web page, alongside Gold Sponsors
-  - Opportunity to include 150-word company description in [About Our Sponsors](sponsors/) section of conference Web page
+  - Opportunity to include 150-word company description in [About Our Sponsors](/conference/sponsors.html) page
   - Written recognition as a leading sponsor, in pre-event publicity communications
   - Visual and verbal recognition of sponsor at opening and closing sessions of conference